Flu(Influenza) in Adults

 Flu (Influenza)

 Aches, chills, coughs —the flu is a disturbing respiratory condition.
 By detecting and treating symptoms early, you can help prevent the spread of the flu.
 But what are the symptoms?
 How does a flu differ from the common cold?
-And is Crocin (Paracetamol) good for treating symptoms of flu?
+And is Crocin (Paracetamol) effective for treating symptoms of flu?

 Flu – What are the signs, causes, and treatment options for influenza?